samboylan11/ReinforcementLearningAirplane/README.md

 ![](8aircraft.gif)

-Training the agent in a hard course with obstacles:
+Training the agent in a difficult course with obstacles:

 ![](HARDaircraftAgentGIF.gif)